IvanMalevany/react-component-sample/README.md

-# Demo-2
+# React code sample

-Code example of component from one of multiple projects
+This is code sample of component from one of multiple projects developed with React